Skip to content

 Key points:

-• Sending: ctx.send(schema, payload) (1-to-1, to current connection)
+• Sending: ctx.send(schema, payload) sends to current connection only (1-to-1)

 Request-Response Pattern (RPC)